PriceLab/probannopy/README.md

-Mike Mundy, Matt Benedict, and Terry Farrah June 2016 Probabilistic annotation for metabolic modeling.
+Mike Mundy, Matt Benedict, Terry Farrah, and Brendan King March 2017 Probabilistic annotation for metabolic modeling.
-Code is derived from git repository ProbModelSEED (https://github.com/ModelSEED/ProbModelSEED), with dependencies on servers removed.
+Code is derived from git repository ProbModelSEED.

+Probanno can be used in a few ways:
+ - As a python package.
+If you want to write a python tool that makes programatic use of probanno, this is the simplest way.
+ - As a stand-alone script.
+See [Probanno-Standalone](https://github.com/tfarrah/ProbAnno-Standalone)
+ - From a hosted web service.
+No installation needed!
+(Coming Soon)

+(https://github.com/ModelSEED/ProbModelSEED), with
+dependencies on servers removed.